infinum/phrasing/README.md

 rake phrasing:install
 ```

-This will create a migration file and a config file.
-The config file will be placed in the <tt>config/initializers/phrasing.rb</tt> and you will be able to change your HTTP basic auth username and password for editing the live content.
+This will create a migration file and a config file where you can edit the name of the route to see all the phrases.

 Migrate your database
 ```ruby